sharmavanshhh/LPU-Talk/README.md

 # LPU Talk

-LPU Talk is an intelligent, domain-specific AI chatbot designed exclusively for Lovely Professional University (LPU).
-It provides students, faculty, and visitors with instant, accurate information regarding admissions, campus life, academic policies, and administrative details.
+LPU Talk is a sample domain-specific AI chatbot prototype designed for Lovely Professional University (LPU).
+It demonstrates how an intelligent assistant can provide students, faculty, and visitors with instant, accurate information regarding admissions, campus life, academic policies, and administrative details.

 ## Project Overview